Oninlovesjiujitsu/thesis_firmware/README.md

 >
 > An intelligent, autonomous water treatment system designed to harvest, treat, and dispense rainwater for sustainable household use.

+> [!NOTE]
+> This repository contains the **C++ firmware** for the ESP32.
+As this project is not a monorepo, the companion React Native mobile app codebase can be found here: [emblematic-mobile](https://github.com/Oninlovesjiujitsu/emblematic-mobile).

 ---

 ## Technologies